plone/training/features.rst

 .. only:: not presentation

     Let's create our first users within Plone.
 So far we used the admin user (admin:admin) configured in the buildout.
 This user is often called "zope root" and is not managed in Plone but only by Zope.
-Therefore the user's missing some features like email and fullname and  won't be able to use some of plone's features.
+Therefore the user's missing some features like email and full name and  won't be able to use some of plone's features.
 But the user has all possible permissions.
 As with the root user of a server, it's a bad practice to make unnecessary use of zope root.
 Use it to create Plone sites and their initial users, but not much else.

     You can also add zope users via the terminal by entering::